dabeaz/curio/docs/reference.rst

 .. asyncmethod:: FileStream.writelines(lines)

    Writes all of the lines in *lines* to the file.
+If cancelled, the ``bytes_written`` attribute of the exception contains the total bytes written so far.

 .. asyncmethod:: FileStream.flush()